 One hard exhale.

-She eased her foot down on the gas and looked in her rearview mirror.
-The boat slid backward and immediately listed to the right, which was left on her steering wheel -- right?
+Easing her foot down on the gas, she watched her progress in her rearview mirror only to see the boat slide backward and immediately shift to the right, which was left on her steering wheel . . . right?
 Her gaze flew to her hands on the wheel, now at the nine and one positions.
-She flicked a panicked gaze at the side mirrors and saw nothing in the left mirror and a lot of green boat in the right one.
+She flicked a panicked glance at her side mirrors.
+Nothing in the left mirror and a lot of green boat in the right one.

 “Thank you, Mr. Patience,” she snapped.

 A second try produced the opposite result with the left mirror full of boat and the right mirror empty.
 “Screw the mirrors.
 I’ll just turn around.”

 She eased forward again to straighten the trailer, then heaved herself up in the air and twisted around.
 She stiff-armed her left hand on the steering wheel and her right on the console, then peered around the bait bucket taking up a full third of the back window.
 No way would she get out and move that damn bucket.
 Her gaze stayed pinned to the butt end of her boat, and she had to imagine her single fist gripping the wheel.

 “Opposite, opposite, opposite,” Cody chanted, as she let up on the brake and eased the Jeep and trailer backward—way too fast it turned out—into a nice big L. Or at least she would have made a big L, if she hadn’t punched the brake so hard she rocked the trailer.
 The prop on her johnboat motor hovered near the edge of the wooden dock, and she wanted to scream.

 Cody lurched around to find Mr. Short-On-Patience pounding at her window.
 She slammed the vehicle into Park.

 “What do you want?” she shouted through the closed window.

 “What do you think I want?” he shouted back.
 “Open your window.”